Norwalk Sewage Overflows

 Location: Norwalk, CT | Status: Active

 Poorly maintained sewage collection systems can fall into a state of disrepair that can result in chronic sewage spills, impacting the health of Connecticut residents and our shared environment.
-A review of Connecticut’s Sewage Right to Know database showed that the City of Norwalk has chronic bypasses from its collection system, despite two recent administrative orders issued by the EPA in 2010 and 2017.
-These sewage bypasses result in the discharge of raw sewage into the Norwalk River, Five Mile River, and Long Island Sound.
+A review of Connecticut’s Sewage Right to Know database showed that the City of Norwalk has chronic bypasses, in which sewage is diverted from the treatment plant or collection system and discharged into bodies of water.
+Despite two recent administrative orders issued by the EPA in 2010 and 2017, these sewage bypasses continue to result in the discharge of raw sewage into the Norwalk River, Five Mile River, and Long Island Sound.
 In 2020, Norwalk reported two illegal bypasses; in 2021, Norwalk reported eight illegal bypasses; in 2022, Norwalk reported four illegal bypasses; in 2023, to date, Norwalk reported six bypasses.
 While some progress is being made in eliminating these bypasses, there are still unresolved issues of excess flow resulting in bypasses during storm events and failing sewer pipes that require urgent rehabilitation.

-Norwalk also relies on the use of a CSO outfall at its treatment plant when flows exceed plant capacity, which discharges partially treated sewage into Norwalk Harbor.
+Norwalk also relies on the use of a combined sewage overflow (CSO) outfall at its treatment plant when flows exceed plant capacity, which discharges partially treated sewage into Norwalk Harbor.
 Norwalk also operates an emergency outfall, again to accommodate excess flow, that discharges raw sewage into the Harbor.
 There needs to be a plan to address this excess flow and eliminate the use of these outfalls.

-Next Step: Norwalk must promptly implement the approved Sanitary Sewer Collection System Master Plan.
-Norwalk must also submit a Wastewater Treatment Facilities Plan to DEEP by the end of June 2023.
-Save the Sound will continue to review Norwalk’s compliance with the Clean Water Act and the DEEP consent order, including any deliverables.
+Next Step: DEEP must finish its review of the Master Plan and Facilities Plan to ensure that Norwalk is complying with the issued requirements.
+Once DEEP approves these plans, Norwalk must promptly implement them.
+Save the Sound will continue to review Norwalk’s compliance with the Clean Water Act and DEEP’s imperatives for preventing sewage overflows, including any deliverables.
 Save the Sound will also ensure that the public is informed about these ongoing efforts.

 Further Reading: